cleancode-java/MyJavaLearningProjects/Encapsulation-code example/README.md

 Project Purpose
 This repository showcases my grasp of Java fundamentals and core OOP concepts, serving as a stepping-stone toward more sophisticated applications (e.g. FinTech services, backend APIs, user-driven console apps).

+---

+© 2025 [cleancode-java].
+This project is for educational purposes.